Nonbacktracking spectral clustering of nonuniform hypergraphs: Introduction

 \section{Introduction}

 Graphs provide a classical representation for systems with pairwise relationships: components are modeled by nodes, and relationships are modeled by edges.
-In many systems however, relationships may simultaneously involve more than two components.
-Examples include three scholars writing a paper together, or three or more genes interacting to influence phenotypic traits.
+In many systems however, relationships simultaneously involve more than two components.
+Examples include three scholars writing a paper together, or three genes interacting to influence phenotypic traits.
 While certain graph techniques can be used in such cases, there is often value in keeping multiway interactions intact~\cite{AktasCritical,bojanek2020cyclic}.
 In such cases, \emph{polyadic} or \emph{higher-order} representations are useful, and analysis based on such representations can lead to qualitatively and qualitatively different conclusions~\cite{chodrowConfigurationModelsRandom2020}.
-There has been a wealth of recent work using hypergraphs, simplicial complexes, and related structures for modeling complex polyadic systems~\cite{bickWhatAreHigherorder2021,battistonNetworksPairwiseInteractions2020,battiston2021physics}.
+Polyadic representations include hypergraphs, simplicial complexes, and various generalizations.
+There has been a wealth of recent work using such structures for modeling complex systems~\cite{bickWhatAreHigherorder2021,battistonNetworksPairwiseInteractions2020,battiston2021physics}.

-In this paper, we focus on the \emph{community detection} problem for hypergraphs.
+In this paper, we focus on the community detection problem for hypergraphs.
 The community detection problem asks us to partition the nodes of a hypergraph into useful or insightful subsets, which are often called \emph{communities}, \emph{clusters}, or simply \emph{groups}.
 Many algorithms exist for dyadic graphs~\cite{porter2009communities}.
 There is also a growing body of algorithms for hypergraph community detection; \citet{chodrowGenerativeHypergraphClustering2021a} give a brief survey of extant approaches and applications.